FAQs

 Our service

-We’re a free, independent platform to roll over your 401(k).
+We’re an independent platform that will roll over your 401(k).
 We help manage the entire process — from finding your old 401(k) to helping you pick a new IRA and dealing with your 401(k) provider for you.

 Can I use Capitalize to consolidate multiple 401(k)s or IRAs?